scraggo/bookmarks-programming/in-progress/in-progress.md

 - Bookmarks project - combine scripts
   - A chrome extension that lets you store bookmarks in markdown for easy adding of notes
 - Frameworks: need more project ideas
+  - I want to make some sort of SPA with Angular 1.x and then in Aurelia
-- Python - backup files script (in progress)
+- Python - backup files script
-- Hangman, vanilla Javascript (have a working Python version) (in progress)
+- Hangman, vanilla Javascript (have a working Python version)
 - FreeCodeCamp - Full Stack track
-- I want to make some sort of SPA with Angular 1.x and then in Aurelia
 - **MUSIC**
 - MTFA in the most logical way.
   - Static?
   - Laravel?
   - Flask?
 Node?
 - Random music generator with output MIDI
-- Interactive music teaching app(s) for learning advanced guitar
+- Interactive music teaching app(s) for learning beginner through advanced guitar
 - Songwriting assistant GUI (maybe)

 ## Repos
 ```
 Aurelia-Github-Users